alettsy/simple-slideshow/README.md

 - Left and right arrow keys: go forward and backward in slideshow
 - Space: pause
 - ESC: go back to the main menu

+## Future Plans
+- Adding in settings for the slideshow that the user can tweak in the menu
+  - shuffle
+  - time per image
+  - repeat when at end
+- A redesign of the main menu to be more aesthetically pleasing